I’m going to show the basic steps to get ADF Desktop Integration (ADFDI) Excel workbook running. Here is what we need to accomplish:

 - How to delete a record in ADF Desktop integration (ADFDI) Excel workbook? (comming soon)

 I’m not about to go through basic steps how to create ADF application, just want to mention view object which we’ll use for ADFDI.
 Oracle HR demo schema will be utilised for this sample.
-We’ll send to excel employees table, which is covered by VO EmployeesView.
-If you don’t have HR schema installed, can download scripts here.
+We’ll expose in excel employees table, which is covered by VO EmployeesView.

 2. Create ADFDI page definition file.
 This step is described in the post – How to prepare ADF Desktop Integration (ADFDI) bindings to be utilised by Excel worksheet?